***COMING JULY 2026***

 I take great care in guiding children toward a healthy way of relating to themselves, to others, and to their environment.
 Through practicing respectful listening, boundary setting, and problem solving in individual and group settings, I help children become more self-aware and independent while learning to communicate their needs and experiences to others.

 I also encourage children to notice the impact they have on their environment and to act intentionally.
-For example, regulating their speed and attention in more delicate environments, watching for trip hazards as we walk through the woods, moving carefully through the garden, caring for the school by putting their things away, and participating in cleanup.
+For example, regulating their speed and attention in more delicate environments, watching for trip hazards as we walk through the woods, moving carefully through the garden, and caring for the school by putting their things away and participating in cleanup.

 What Parents Say